Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "...Tastes okay," he decided after chewing and swallowing.
 "Doesn’t hit the belly hard, though."

 That sounded a lot like Cimbrean.
 Or at least, the things that had always lived there.
-Jooyun and *Tis*-dale had said that Earth things were moving in and taking over because they were much stronger than what was already there…
+Jooyun and *Tis*-dale had said that Earth things were moving in and taking over because they were much stronger than what was already there...

 And that would happen here, too.
 Vemik wasn’t sure how he felt about that.
 But he couldn’t shake the feeling that the gods should have made stronger life here.

 "Something in your head, Sky-Thinker?"
 Yan offered him a crispy haunch.

 Vemik took it and bit in.
 A bit bland.
-Maybe with a bit of salt, and some of Jooyun’s *pepper,* or rubbed with some Tanew leaves…
+Maybe with a bit of salt, and some of Jooyun’s *pepper,* or rubbed with some Tanew leaves...

-"I think…" Vemik considered his words before he spoke.
+"I think..."
+Vemik considered his words before he spoke.
 "I think, this place would make us very weak.
 Not weak like being *civilized.* Weak in body."

 "We haven’t seen much of it yet."